python-trio/asyncclick/README.rst

-\$ trio-click\_
+\$ asyncclick\_
 ==============

-What's Trio-Click?
+What's AsyncClick?
 ------------------

-Trio-Click ist a fork of Click that works well with Trio, asyncio, or curio.
+AsyncClick ist a fork of Click that works well with trio, asyncio, or curio.

 Click is a Python package for creating beautiful command line interfaces